Where Everything Fights Everything

 Gorillas' role in seed dispersal and forest regeneration creates measurable ecosystem-wide impacts on biodiversity.

-Social intelligence gorilla Wins
+Social intelligence Gorilla Wins

 Capybara